 Hickory is a medium-sized city located in the state of North Carolina.
 With a population of 40,291 people and 13 constituent neighborhoods, Hickory is the 21st largest community in North Carolina.

-Hickory is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hickory is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hickory is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hickory who work in sales jobs (14.02%), office and administrative support (10.64%), and management occupations (10.24%).
+There are especially a lot of people living in Hickory who work in sales jobs (12.67%), office and administrative support (11.40%), and management occupations (11.30%).

-The overall education level of Hickory citizens is substantially higher than the typical US community, as 31.65% of adults in Hickory have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hickory citizens is substantially higher than the typical US community, as 31.88% of adults in Hickory have at least a bachelor's degree.

 The most common language spoken in Hickory is English.
 Other important languages spoken here include Spanish and Miao/Hmong.